Paul Howes

-Paul Howes (born 23 August 1981) was involved in the Australian trade union movement from 1999 through 2014.
+Paul Howes (born 23 August 1981) is an Australian trade unionist.
+He was involved in the Australian trade union movement from 1999 through 2014.
 His most recent position was as National Secretary of the Australian Workers' Union, the youngest person to serve in that position.
 In 2008, Howes was elected as vice president of the Australian Council of Trade Unions, and he served on a number of Government boards.

 Howes resigned from his position as AWU National Secretary on 24 March 2014; he formally stepped down in July.

 Background and early career

 Howes entered politics while still at Blaxland High School in the Blue Mountains of New South Wales, joining the far-left political groups Democratic Socialist Party.
 He did not finish high school, leaving in Year 9.

 By the age of 16, after a solidarity trip to Cuba to the World Festival of Youth and Students, Howes abandoned far-left politics and joined the Australian Labor Party.
 In an interview with the newspaper The Age Howes stated: "A beautiful country with beautiful people, but I didn't like seeing people getting arrested or the clear and transparent oppression and propaganda, and I eventually thought, 'This is all bonkers.

 Howes has three children from his first marriage.
 He is married to Qantas executive Olivia Wirth.